9 Reasons You’re Not Losing Weight (Hint: not all of them have to do with diet and exercise!)

 YOU DON’T HAVE THE RIGHT MINDSET

 Do you believe you can really lose the weight or is your identity wrapped up in being an ‘overweight person’?
-Are you striving to lose weight because you love your body and want it to feel great or are you punishing yourself or attempting to live up to someone else’s ideal?
+Are you striving to lose weight because you love your body and want it to feel amazing or are you punishing yourself or attempting to live up to someone else’s ideal?

 Negative, limiting beliefs can absolutely affect your ability to lose weight.